varabyte/kobweb/README.md

 Creating a page is easy!
 It's just a normal `@Composable` method.
 To upgrade your composable to a page, all you need to do is:

-1. Define your composable in a file somewhere under the `pages` package
+1. Define your composable in a file somewhere under the `pages` package in your `jsMain` source directory.
 1. Annotate it with `@Page`

 Just from that, Kobweb will create a site entry for you automatically.